 - Are there obvious quality problems with the product, such as performance issues, that may be expensive to fix?

-- Does the product fulfill end user goals in a usable way or is an expensive UI revamp necessary?
+- Does the product fulfill end-user goals in a practical way or is an expensive UI revamp necessary?

 - Architecture & Code